logankp/systemd.net-tutorial/Project3/SocketActivation/README.md

 # Project 3

-Adding socket activation to C# daemons
+Adding socket activation and systemd notify support to C# daemons

 ## Project Structure

 This project contains three different programs.
 Each one uses a different method of activation:

- * SocketService: A "normal" daemon that receives a socket and must accept.
+ * [SocketService](SocketService): A "normal" daemon that receives a socket and must accept the connection
- * SocketService-Accepted: A damone that receives an already accepted socket from systemd
+ * [SocketService-Accepted](SocketService-Accepted): A daemon that receives an already accepted socket from systemd
- * SocketService-Inet: Receives an accepted socket from stdin/stdout
+ * [SocketService-Inet](SocketService-Inet): Receives an accepted socket from stdin/stdout

 ## Building